cmwen/private-chat-hub-v3/docs/ARCHITECTURE.md

 **Responsibilities:**
 - Accept a send request (conversation ID + user text)
 - Resolve the provider via the registry; if unhealthy → fallback or queue
-- Stream response chunks to the UI and persist each message
+- Stream response chunks to the UI and hand completed turns to file persistence
 - Delegate tool calls to `ToolService` and feed results back to the model
 - Record token usage via `CostService`